Gasgira/gasgira.github.io/README.md

 This project is not operated by nor affiliated with Microsoft and 343 Industries.

-This project displays content copyrighted or licensed by Microsoft for the purpose of education and information archiving.
+This project displays content owned or licensed by Microsoft for the purpose of education and information archiving.